kuco23/Trady/README.md

 - **Trading:** You can trade a strategy (that is defined in `lib.strategies`) by running `python trady.py trade` command in cli.
 - **Backtesting:** For strategies that depend solely on the previous candle data for featured symbols, you can test them on historic data using `python trady.py backtest`.
 Make sure to have the necessary symbols' candles in the database during the backtesting timeframe (check seeding).
 - **Livetesting:** For strategies that also depend on some outside factors (eg. scraping the web for crypto news), you can test them using `python trade.py livetest`.
 - **Seeding:** To seed the database, use `python trady.py seed`.
-The data is collected via binance api, for which no api keys are required.
+The data is collected via binance api, which requires no api keys for candle fetching.
-- **Database Info:** To see which candles are in the database and during which timeframe, use `python trady.py info`.
+- **Database Info:** To see for what symbols and during which timeframe you have candles in the database, use `python trady.py info`.

 ## Configuration